Intoxication Manslaughter in Williamson and Bell County

 Texas Department of Public Safety – Alcohol Related Offenses – The Texas DPS website provides information on alcohol-related offenses and penalties for a conviction for these offenses in Texas.
 This link also provides information on how to reinstate a license after a suspension for an intoxication assault offense.
 A local DPS office is located at:515 S. Pine Street

 Texas Alcoholic Beverage Commission – The Texas Alcoholic Beverage Commission (TABC) is a government agency responsible for regulating the alcoholic beverage industry in Texas.
 The TABC website provides information on Texas’ DWI laws, signs of intoxication and information on blood alcohol concentration levels.
 A local TABS office is located at:TABC

 Georgetown, Texas 78626

 Phone: (512) 930-3116

-Contact Law Office of Michael J. Price today for a consultation about your intoxication manslaughter offense throughout Williamson County in Texas.
+Contact Law Office of Price & Wiggins, P.C. today for a consultation about your intoxication manslaughter offense throughout Williamson County in Texas.
 Michael J. Price is an experienced defense attorney in Georgetown who will make every effort to find applicable defenses or mitigating factors to the allegations against you.
 Contact our office at (512) 354-1880 for a consultation about your alleged DWI manslaughter throughout Williamson County and Bell County in Texas.